holochain/holochain-wasmer/README.md

 When the host is calling into the guest it first asks the guest to provide a pointer to freshly allocated memory, then copies length prefixed bytes straight to this location.
-The host can then pass the
+The host then calls the desired function on the guest passing the pointer and length of input data as arguments for the call.

 This is handled via. `host::guest::call()` on the host side and the `host_args` macro on the guest side.